BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

  ## LV2
  LV2 is a free and open source plugin standard created for use within the Linux ecosystem.
-  - Why?: Even though support on Mac and Windows is rare, Linux has by far the best development ecosystem in my opinion.
+  - Why?: Even though support for it on Mac and Windows is rare, it is used by a lot of Linux software.
 There is also a growing community of music producers using Linux.
-  - Why Not?: Lack of support in most major commercial DAWs, and the new CLAP spec makes this standard obsolete in my opinion.
+  - Why Not?: Lack of support in most major commercial DAWs, and the new CLAP spec pretty much makes this standard obsolete in my opinion.
   - License: [`MIT`]
   - Platforms: Linux, Mac, Windows (Although support for Mac and Windows is rare.)
   - Support: Supported by most open-source DAWs, but hardly any commercial DAWs support it (maybe even none of them do).